arve0/master/thesis.md

   out.](figures/uneven_illumination_intensities.png)
   {#fig:illumination_intensities}

-Here the intensity variation was in one dimension only, which allowed for the simpler dividing by a row intensity profile.
-For more complex intensity variations, similiar approaches can be done by fitting the two dimensional background to a surface, then divide images by the surface intensity profile.
+The intensity variation was in one dimension only, which allowed for the simpler dividing by a row intensity profile.
+For more complex intensity variations, a similiar approach can be done by curve fitting the background to a surface, then divide images by the surface intensity profile.

 #### Rotation {#method-rotation}
-To get good stitches the microscope scanning mirror and the stage should share the same coordinate system.
+To get images registered to the stage coordinate system the scanning pattern and the stage should share the same coordinate system.
 It's not uncommon that it does not, giving the result of a jagged stitch seen in [@fig:rotation].

 \begin{figure}
-\subfloat[Illustration of rotated scanning mirror coordinate system.]{
+\subfloat[Illustration of rotated scanning mirror coordinate system.
+Stitch
+          highlighted as dots on end of lines.]{
     \includegraphics[width=0.45\textwidth]{figures/rotation_illustration.pdf}

 }
 \quad
-\subfloat[Best stitch of two images when stage and scanning mirror does not
+\subfloat[Stitch of two images when stage and scanning pattern does not
           hold the same coordinate system.]{
     \includegraphics[width=0.45\textwidth]{figures/rotation_stitch.png}